MegaManSec/JoshuaHu/_posts/2024-01-06-ldap-watchdog-openldap-python-monitoring-tool-realtime-directory-slack-notifications.md

 LDAP Watchdog was built with openldap/slapd environments in mind, and has been tested on Linux.
 It uses the `ldap3` python3 package for retrieving data from the LDAP server.
 It may or not work on other environments like Microsoft Active Directory (it is completely untested).

+The source code, documentation, and instructions on how to use LDAP Watchdog is [available on GitHub](https://github.com/MegaManSec/LDAP-Monitoring-Watchdog).

+The only really necessary options settings are `LDAP_SERVER`, `USE_SSL`, `BASE_DN`, and `SEARCH_FILTER` (and `LDAP_USERNAME` and `LDAP_PASSWORD` if necessary), and the rest can easily be configured later on during the monitoring stage of using the script.

 # Screenshots

 ### Colored Output: